Why the production of sex videos through coercive and controlling behaviour gets so little attention

-It is very rare for people who had been filmed performing sexual acts through coercive control by ex parter to seek advice from the police.
+It is very rare for people who had been filmed performing sexual acts through coercive control by an ex partner to seek advice from the police.

-The two main issues for those who managed to leave their coercive and controlling ex parter are how to stop publications of videos and how to avoid retaliation by the controlling ex partner, should the decide to go to the police.
+The two main issues for those who managed to leave their coercive and controlling ex partner are how to stop publications of videos and how to avoid retaliation by the controlling ex partner, should they decide to go to the police.

-Many oppressed victims of coercive behaviour and harassment do nothing about their situation because of the ongoing threat of being either physically assault or further humiliated the person who controls them.
+Many oppressed victims of coercive behaviour and harassment do nothing about their situation because of the ongoing threat of being either physically assaulted or further humiliated by the person who controls them.

 Just because you have left your coercively controlling ex partner, does not mean that they stopped controlling you.
-Coercive control is similar to brain washing, which means its effect often lasts a lifetime.
-Many victims, therefore do not seek legal help because of fear from their controlling partner.
-Others are not yet mentally ready to progress to a position of self-control, let alone, initiating an offensive attack against the person who had previously controlled them.
+Coercive control is similar to brain washing, which means its effects often lasts a lifetime.
+Many victims therefore, do not seek legal help because of fear from their controlling partner.
+Others are not yet mentally ready to progress to a position of self-control, let alone initiating an offensive attack against the person who had previously controlled them.

-Moving one from a situation of being subjected to controlling and coercive behaviour means that you must first regain your independence.
+Moving on from a situation of being subjected to controlling and coercive behaviour means that you must first regain your independence.
 This is more of a mental struggle than a physical one.

 Being released mentally from a situation similar to slavery means that you need to do some work on yourself first.
 It would be nearly impossible to do this without external help and support.

 From many years of experience of working with individuals who had seen it through to the other end, it seems having regular counselling is essential to the beginning of the process of regaining your mental freedom.
-The next stage is often finding a new goal in life, such as learning a new skills, attending colleague or university whilst creating for yourself a new social environment.
+The next stage is often finding a new goal in life, such as learning a new skill, attending college or university, whilst creating for yourself a new social environment.

 The existence of videos on the internet or at the hand of your ex partner, is something that you will need to deal with but only when you are ready to do so.
 It will require mental strength as well as at least some financial ability to at least meet with a lawyer initially.
 Seeing a lawyer and taking steps to remove the remaining threats to your ability to move on with your life are both positive steps.
 Taking positive steps will always give you a sense of control of the situation, as opposed to reactive or defensive steps.
 To be able to take those important positive steps, you will need to be strong enough and ready to be empowered.

 Our lawyers are passionate about helping people achieve freedom from harassment.
 The criminal offence of controlling and coercive behaviour is another form of harassment, which is also a civil wrongdoing.
-We want to help people with this injurious issue feel free to give us a call now on 0800-612-7211.
+We want to help people with this injurious issue, so feel free to give us a call now on 0800-612-7211.